wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

   {"acknowledged":true}

-If this error happens after an **upgrade from a 3.x version** the solution is to remove the wazuh-alerts-3.x-* index pattern.
-Since Wazuh 4.x, the index pattern has been replaced by wazuh-alerts-* , it is necessary to remove the old pattern in order for the new one to take its place.
+If this error occurs after an **upgrade from a 3.x version** the solution is to remove the wazuh-alerts-3.x-* index pattern.
+Since Wazuh 4.x, the index pattern is wazuh-alerts-*, and you need to remove the old pattern for the new one to take its place.

 .. code-block:: console

    # curl 'https://<kibana_ip>:<kibana_port>/api/saved_objects/index-pattern/wazuh-alerts-3.x-*' -X DELETE  -H 'Content-Type: application/json' -H 'kbn-version: 7.10.2' -k -uelastic:<elastic_password>

-If you have a custom index pattern, be sure to replace it accordingly.
+If you have a custom index pattern, make sure to replace it accordingly.

 **Very important:** Clean the browser’s cache and cookies.

 .. warning::
-  Indices with the wrong template will need to be reindexed.
+  Indices with an incorrect template need to be reindexed.
 You can follow our :ref:`reindexation guide <restore_alerts_2.x_3.x>`.

 Wazuh API seems to be down
 --------------------------

-It means your Wazuh API could be unavailable.
-Since the Wazuh Kibana plugin needs data from the Wazuh API, it must be available for the Wazuh Kibana plugin.
+This issue means that your Wazuh API might be unavailable.
+Check the status of the Wazuh manager to check is the service is active:

 .. tabs::